ethantrent/ethantrent/README.md

 **`Software Engineer | AI/ML & Product`**

-I'm a Software Engineering student at **Brigham Young University - Idaho**, passionate about building AI/ML full-stack applications.
+I'm a Software Engineering student at **Brigham Young University - Idaho**, passionate about building AI/ML applications.
 Outside of my coursework and tech career, I'm a fitness enthusiast who enjoys lifting and learning about exercise, nutrition, and overall wellness.

 ---